Research Workflows & Documentation

 2. Keeping Experiments Organized as Work Gets Busy

 Most research documentation issues don’t come from a lack of effort.
 Scientists are usually diligent about recording observations, saving files, and documenting decisions as they work.
 The problem is that information ends up fragmented.
-Notes live in paper notebooks, raw data stays on lab computers, analysis files are stored on shared drives, and protocol changes are buried in email threads or chat messages.
+Notes end up in paper notebooks, raw data sits on lab computers, analysis files live on shared drives, and protocol changes get buried on post-it notes.

 The long-term value of an electronic lab notebook lies in its ability to clearly connect methods, decisions, and data.
 This makes it possible to review, defend, and reproduce the work even long after the experiment has been completed.